afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l3-outliers7.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-So we need to be careful to exclude or mitigate the effects of outlying points that violate our assumptions of a stationary world.
+We need to be careful to exclude or mitigate the effects of outlying points that violate our assumptions of a stationary world.
 - One way to do this is by fusing ICP motion estimates with GPS and INS estimates.
 - Another option is to identify and ignore moving objects, which we could do with some of the computer vision techniques.
 - But an even simpler approach for dealing with outliers like these is to choose a different loss function that is less sensitive to large errors induced by outliers than our standard squared error loss.